andychase/codebook/topics/info/terms.md

 12 Privacy Policy
 -----------------

-Tech Store Club is committed to responsibly handling the information and data we collect through our Services in compliance with our Privacy Policy, which is incorporated by reference into these Master Terms.
+Snap Notes Collective is committed to responsibly handling the information and data we collect through our Services in compliance with our Privacy Policy, which is incorporated by reference into these Master Terms.
 Please review the Privacy Policy so you are aware of how we collect and